JimShady/leaseholdmortgages/docs/index.md

 * Lilli talked to Lloyds about the position in late August 2022, they said that they will lending in the following situations: 1.
 Proof of agreed funding from one of the government schemes (i.e. Building Safety Fund) alongside start and end dates for the work 2.
 Confirmation from the original developer of the building that they are completing the required remediation .
 Lilli interprets this as they will lend if you have proof of funding and proof that works are planned.
 * Anecdotally there are reports from a broker that flats between 11-18m are not being requested for EWS1 forms now.
+* John has no EWS1 form, but building is being remediated by freeholder, expected completion summer 2024.
+As of March 2023 Lloyds do not seem to be requesting an EWS1 form anymore, but rates for flats are very high, so not an option

 ## Natwest

 * Lilli wrote to Natwest in August 2022, and they didn’t confirm anything either way.
 They said “The bank has no contractual relationship with yourself and no responsibility for any material loss you may or may not suffer – be it financial or trouble & strife.
 I am aware there is a situation in the UK affecting the cladding on possibly thousands of blocks of flats meaning, many people are not in a position to sell their flats and the bank is no way responsible for the blight on their properties.”.
 How nice.

+## Santander

+* John has no EWS1 form, but building is being remediated by freeholder, expected completion summer 2024.
+As of March 2023 do not seem to be requesting EWS1 forms anymore, but have tightened lending rules for flats so more equity required.

 ## Skipton